team3673/RoboticsGitTraining/README.md

 If you have questions or need assistance:

 - Reach out to Kyle Duffy via kduffy@seasidek12.org
-- Post in the [Discussions] section.
+- Post in the [Discussions](https://github.com/CyberNomadX/RoboticsGitTraining/discussions) section.

 ## License

-This repository is licensed under the [Apache License](LICENSE).
+This repository is licensed under the [Apache License](LICENSE)(https://github.com/CyberNomadX/RoboticsGitTraining/blob/kylecontrib/LICENSE).